lorlouis/blog/articles/an_imperfect_blog.md

 2. A few CGI scripts to learn how CGI works
 3. And a barely functioning templating system built around the C preprocessor

-As you can see I made zero progress on **actually** writing a blog.
+As you can see, I made zero progress on **actually** writing a blog.
 I thought about it and decided I should start finishing projects more often.